jamesdworkman/AppfolioInsEmail/README.md

 # AppfolioInsEmail
 Uses the Appfolio API to check AP aging balance for >$0 and match to insurance record to see if insurance is expired and if both are true sends an email to the vendor to submit new insurance certificate
+There is a setting in Appfolio that prevents payments to vendors with expired wokers comp or liability insurance.
+To get their record updated requires obtaining new insurance certificates from the vendor.
+Appfolio doesn't have an automated notification system so it has to be manually monitored.
+This requires checking the exceptions box when issuing payments, manually going in to each vendor record, copying the email address and sending an email requesting updated insurance docs.
+The AppfolioInsEmail code will do this for you.
+It wil pull the AP aging from the API and match it to the vendor record.
+If there is a balance due and the insurance is expired it will send them an email requesting the insurance documents.
+You can use Windows Task Manager to run this code, weekly, monthly, or however often you want to notify them.